 Centro

-Contrary to the places listed above, not all the best tenderloins are served in dive bars and grocery stores (just most of them).
+Contrary to popular belief, not all the best tenderloins are served in dive bars and grocery stores.
 Take Centro, one of the nicest restaurants in town, which also serves one of the most interesting tenderloins in town.
 The Kill-Bill Pork Tenderloin (“The Five-Pointed Palm Exploding Heart Sandwich”) – yes, that’s the full name – is a Niman Ranch tenderloin topped with ham, bacon, pepper jack cheese, sunny-side-up egg, red onion, and garlic mayo on a toasted ciabatta bun.
 See, tenderloins can clean up nicely.
 It tastes like a million bucks!

 Iowa Taproom